MarthL/sts/readme.md

 Backlog       | ID | Description
 -------------  | ----------- | ------------------------------------------------------------
 <img width=200/>|<img width=500/>
 labelInput       | 01          | If I reload the page in myprofile, the label is not well displayed.
 I need to use The router once.
+EnvConfig       | 02          | Need to make configuration with .env for DB connexion

 PlotlyJS